~ Apu Nahasapeemapetilon, The Simpsons: Eight Misbehavin’

 One of the keys to the recipe's success lies in the egg technique.
 The long whisking time creates excellent aeration, and the eggs become a second leavening agent in the batter, adding volume the way egg whites do in a soufflé or an angel food cake.
 Resist the temptation to cut the whisking time short, especially if doing it by hand.

+The bread tastes best when made with really over-ripe bananas.
 Their overpoweringly cloying, slightly fermented flavor mellows and softens once baked.
 The recipe works well with either fresh or frozen bananas.
 If you find yourself eyeing with sadness and resignation a neglected and rapidly blackening banana, simply peel it and freeze in a Ziplock bag.
 When three others have joined it, defrost overnight in the refrigerator without removing from the bag, and use as directed in the recipe.
 Do not be alarmed if the defrosted bananas look rather unappetizing - the browning and excessive moisture are normal, and the final result will be fabulous.

 Chopped walnuts are omitted from the recipe - a personal preference.
 The nutty flavor, which complements bananas really well, is incorporated by grinding the nuts into a meal.
 Using the nut meal in place of nut pieces has the added benefit of providing chewiness and heft to the gluten-free version, replicating some of the texture normally created by the gluten strands.